 Transvaginal ultrasound.
 An ultrasound probe connected to a computer is inserted into the vagina and is gently moved to show different organs.
 The probe bounces sound waves off internal organs and tissues to make echoes that form a sonogram (computer picture).

 - CA 125assay: A test that measures the level of CA 125 in the blood.
 CA 125 is a substance released by cells into the bloodstream.
 An increased CA 125 level is sometimes a sign of cancer or other condition.

 - Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-The tissue is removed in a procedure called a laparotomy (a surgical incision made in the wall of the abdomen).
+The tissue is usually removed during surgery to remove the tumor.